jarleven/NetworkHOWTO/Java.md

-# Java plugin for accessing legacy webpages requering Java plugin
+# Accessing legacy webpages requering Java plugin
 Work In Progress.
 Probably not needed to reboot.
 But do remember to turn off updates ASAP!

 ### Windows